joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Reporting: The auditor must report on the results of the engagement and provide a conclusion that is supported by the evidence gathered during the engagement.

 ISAE 3000 also requires that the auditor obtain an understanding of the entity's internal controls, and design and perform procedures that are appropriate in the circumstances.
-The auditor must also communicate with the entity's management and, where appropriate, those charged with governance, to obtain relevant information and ensure that the engagement is properly planned and executed.
+The auditor must communicate with the entity's management and those charged with governance, to obtain relevant information and ensure that the engagement is properly planned and executed.

-ISAE 3000 is applicable to a wide range of assurance engagements, including sustainability reporting, social responsibility reporting, and information technology (IT) audits.
-It is also relevant for other non-financial information that requires assurance, such as risk management, compliance, and corporate governance.
+ISAE 3000 is applicable to a wide range of assurance engagements, such as for sustainability, social responsibility, information security, risk management, compliance, and corporate governance practices.

 ## Service Organization Control 2 (SOC 2)

 Service Organization Control 2 (SOC 2) is a set of auditing standards developed by the American Institute of Certified Public Accountants (AICPA) for assessing the effectiveness of a service organization's information security and privacy policies, procedures, and controls.
-SOC 2 audits are conducted by independent auditors to provide assurance to customers and other stakeholders that the organization has adequate controls in place to protect sensitive information.
+SOC 2 audits are conducted by independent auditors to provide assurance to  stakeholders that the organization is protecting sensitive information.

 The SOC 2 framework is based on the Trust Services Criteria (TSC) developed by the AICPA, which include the following five categories: